skip to main content

 Best TV plans for watching the Vuelta a España

-Peacock is the best way to watch the Vuelta a España because it’s the only service in the U.S. that shows every stage of the men’s and women’s races.
+Peacock Premium is the best way to watch the Vuelta a España because it’s the only service in the U.S. that shows every stage of the men’s and women’s races.
 You’ll need a reliable internet connection and a compatible streaming device.
-But Peacock’s plans start at $7.99 a month, and you can cancel at any time.
+But Peacock’s premium plans start at an affordable $10.99 a month, and you can cancel at any time.

 Heads up!
-You’ll need a Standard or Premium Max subscription to round out your Grand Tour of Cycling coverage and stream the Giro d’Italia in May.
+You’ll need a Standard or Premium HBO Max subscription to round out your Grand Tour of Cycling coverage and stream the Giro d’Italia each May.

 Which TV providers carry the Vuelta a España?

 Most TV providers feature limited Vuelta a España coverage through CNBC.
-To ensure you have the right service, we illustrated which popular providers carry the business news channel in the table below.
+To make sure you have the right service, I’ve compiled the table below to illustrate which popular providers carry the business news channel.

 Provider Type Price CNBC Details